model-driven-devops/mdd/README.md

 # Model-Driven DevOps
 This is a reference implementation for Model-Driven Devops as outlined in the book "Model-Driven DevOps: Increasing agility and security in your physical network through DevOps".
-While the book capture the reference implementation at a moment in time, this reference implementation will evolve while holding true to the core concepts presented in the book.
+While the book captures the reference implementation at a moment in time, the reference implementation will evolve while holding true to the core concepts presented in the book.

 ## What is Model-Driven DevOps?
 Model-Driven Devops (MDD) is an IaC approach to automating physical infrastrcuture that focuses on data organization and movement into the network in a way that seeks to treat the network the same as other parts of the infrastructure.
 It focuses on using industry stanadrd tools and DevOps methodologies implemented as a CI/CD pipeline to break down silos between network operations and the rest of the infrastructure.
 For example, this is a common flow in Cloud Operations: